 As members of the European Network for Rural Development and as members and Scottish representatives of Smart Village EU, we have daily requests from European communities, keen to learn more about our bottom-up grassroots approach on Rural and tourism development and how we take this into digital connectivity as a seamless process.
-It’s not always a three element strategy that is required, some communities are already thriving and some already enjoy some tourism appeal.
+It’s not always a three element strategy that is required, some rural communities are already thriving and some already enjoy some tourism appeal.
 Such situations can take to the digital element sooner.
-For some, they actually need the digital platform to deliver the strategy.
+For some, they actually need the digital platform to deliver the rural and tourism strategy.
 All approaches can work and gel together quite quickly.

 The only barriers to success are apathy and a lack of aspiration or ambition or a reluctance to accept change.
 Once the digital portal is delivered things can soon change as communities quickly or sometimes slowly, see the potential the Smart Village initiative offers their community.